DebBidhi/Full-Stack/README.md

-# Full Stack with React - Comprehensive Full Stack Web Development Course
+# Full Stack with React - Comprehensive Full Stack Web Development

 This repository contains my work and progress through the **Full Stack with React**, a deep dive into modern web application development with JavaScript.
 The sole purpose of this was to get familiarized with **React**